-- 14.9 Any circumstances which come to light following the submission of work for a research degree to suggest that academic misconduct has taken place shall be reported in writing immediately to the Associate Dean (Research) of the School which the student is registered and to the Academic Registrar or nominee.
-The examination process will be suspended pending an investigation. - 14.10 The Associate Dean (Research) shall thereupon investigate and decide in consultation with the Academic Registrar or nominee whether there is prima facie a case for the student to answer.
-If the Associate Dean (Research) decides there is not a prima facie case to answer, the matter shall proceed no further and the examination process shall continue.
-If the Associate Dean (Research) decides that there is prima facie a case to answer, the evidence shall be referred without delay to the student.
+13.9 Any circumstances which come to light following the submission of work for a research degree to suggest that academic misconduct has taken place shall be reported in writing immediately to the Associate Dean (Research and Innovation) of the School which the student is registered and to the Academic Registrar or nominee.
+The examination process will be suspended pending an investigation.

+13.10 The Associate Dean (Research and Innovation) shall thereupon investigate and decide in consultation with the Academic Registrar or nominee whether there is prima facie a case for the student to answer.
+If the Associate Dean (Research and Innovation) decides there is not a prima facie case to answer, the matter shall proceed no further and the examination process shall continue.
+If the Associate Dean (Research and Innovation) decides that there is prima facie a case to answer, the evidence shall be referred without delay to the student.
 The student shall provide a written response within 14 working days.
-The evidence and the student's response shall be forwarded to the Academic Misconduct Committee for consideration. - 14.11 The Academic Misconduct Committee shall comprise: - The Director of the Doctoral College or the Pro-Vice-Chancellor (Research) or an Associate Dean (Research) from a School other than the student's own (Chair) - Two Associate Deans (Research), Directors of Doctoral Programmes or members of Senate (not being students) who have had no academic involvement with the student concerned and are members of Schools other than the student's own, nominated by the Pro-Vice-Chancellor for Research - · One University member of the LSU Executive nominated by the Executive
+The evidence and the student's response shall be forwarded to the Academic Misconduct Committee for consideration.

+13.11 The Academic Misconduct Committee shall comprise:

+- The Associate Pro Vice-Chancellor (Doctoral College) or the Pro-Vice-Chancellor (Research and Innovation) or an Associate Dean (Research and Innovation) from a School other than the student's own (Chair), - Two Associate Deans (Research and Innovation), Directors of Doctoral Programmes or members of Senate (not being students) who have had no academic involvement with the student concerned and are members of Schools other than the student's own, nominated by the Pro-Vice-Chancellor (Research and Innovation), - One University member of the LSU Executive nominated by the Executive.